 A religion or a cult?
 I vote for cult, although really, is there a difference beyond the number of people who buy in?
 My biggest problem with Jehovah's Witnesses is that - quite beyond the inconsistency of their belief set and the incompatibility of the God they worship with the theorem above - they practice (or try to practice) what amounts to child sacrifice.

 Hey now, you might say; Isn't that a bit extreme?
-I mean annoying, sure, who hasn't had their weekend disturbed at least one time by a Sunday-best dressed couple handing out tracts that promise (sigh) that if you don't drink their particular brand of grape-ade God is liable at any moment to take you up and cast you into a fiery pit even if in all other respects you've lived an exemplary life and clothed the widow and orphan and been faithful to your spouse and been kind to children and pets, but child sacrifice?
+I mean annoying, sure, who hasn't had their weekend disturbed at least one time by a Sunday-best dressed couple handing out tracts that promise (sigh) that if you don't drink their particular brand of grape-ade God will deny you any hope of everlasting life on a mythical `Paradise' even if in all other respects you've lived an exemplary life and clothed the widow and orphan and been faithful to your spouse and been kind to children and pets, but child sacrifice?

 True story: An acquaintance of mine is the son of a pair of Jehovah's Witnesses.
 Now unless you've read all of the dogma associated with this obscure splinter sect/cult of Christianity, you probably don't know that it takes some of the verses in the Bible that make out blood to be an unholy thing - probably intended to keep people from drinking human blood in ritual sacrifices or part of the usual Abrahamic terror of a woman's menstrual cycle (a thing that the God of the Old and New Testament obviously hates and is disgusted by, even though It presumably designed it) - and transforms them into a religious rule against transfusions.
 That's right, Jehovah's Witnesses consider receiving blood products under any circumstances to be a sin!